DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 #### Provider code

-‘Provider code’ is required.
+Provider code is required.
 If the user does not enter a provider code, we show the error message:

 > Enter a provider code